top of page

 84%

-feel more prepared for class
+of students feel more prepared for class

 81%

-say Affordable Access positively impacts success
+of students say Affordable Access positively impacts their academic success

 Bryant, G., McVety, C. (2025, April).
 Course Materials in Higher Education.
 Tyton Partners. https://tytonpartners.com/course-materials-in-higher-education/